jimchen1551/MPCS/Computer Science/Algorithms.md

 ## Pseudocode
 ![[Screen Shot 2022-10-03 at 16.41.00.png]]
 1. **Indentation** indicates block structure.
-2. The **looping constructs while, for, and repeat and the **conditional constructs** if, then, and else have interpretations similar to those in **Pascal**.
+2. The looping constructs while, for, and repeat and the **conditional constructs** if, then, and else have interpretations similar to those in **Pascal**.
-3. A **multiple assignments of the form i <- j ← e assigns to both variables i and j the value expression e.
-It should be treated as j ← e followed by i <- j.
+3. **Multiple assignments of the form i ← j ← e assigns to both variables i and j the value expression e.
+It should be treated as j ← e followed by i ← j.
 4. **Variables are local** to the given procedure.
 We shall not use global variables without explicit indication.
 5. **Array elements** are accessed by specifying the array name followed by the index in square brackets.
 6. Compound data are typically organized into **objects**, which are composed of attributes or fields.
 A **particular field** is accessed using the field name followed by the name of its object in square brackets.